spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-vouchers.md

       {% info_block warningBox "Note" %}

       The next step varies based on the selected calculator type:

-      1. *Fixed amount*: Enter the amounts (per currency and price mode, if applicable) to be discounted.
+      * Fixed amount: Enter the amounts (per currency and price mode, if applicable) to be discounted.

-      2. *Percentage*: Enter the percent value to be discounted.
+      * Percentage: Enter the percent value to be discounted.

       {% endinfo_block %}